 - Health literacy about their condition

-- Education that results in healthier behaviors
+- Education that supports healthy behaviors

 Interactive technology in healthcare settings has substantial benefits for Care Teams, too:

-- Less time spent on nonclinical tasks (and more time for patient care)
+- Less time spent on non clinical tasks (and more time for patient care).

-- Faster response time for patient alerts, falls and reduced readmissions
+- Faster response time for patient alerts, falls and reduced readmissions.

-HCI is dedicated to Interactive Patient Care to support your goals for better patient relationships.
-Interactive Whiteboards, Tablets and apps that work across hospital systems and integrate with any network give healthcare providers tools to simplify and extend care.
+Digital whiteboards, tablets and apps that work across hospital systems and integrate with any network give healthcare providers tools to simplify and extend care.

 Learn how to use smart technologies to enhance your patient relationships.